MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/monetize-overview.md

 App monetization is an essential phase in the app development process, and Microsoft Teams Store provides a platform to monetize your app.
 You can create offers for your apps in Microsoft Partner Center and publish in Teams Store to reach customers with the best solutions.

 Microsoft commercial marketplace facilitates publishing offers through Azure Marketplace and Microsoft AppSource.
-When published, they are available as Software as a Service (SaaS) offers for purchase from commercial marketplace.
+When published, they are available as software as a service (SaaS) offers for purchase from commercial marketplace.
 If the SaaS offers are linked to Teams app, it can be purchased from Teams Store.

+## SaaS offer

+SaaS offers play a crucial role for businesses aiming to leverage their apps to generate revenue.
+SaaS apps that are published in commercial marketplace with subscriptions for purchase are SaaS offers.
+As a publisher, you can create your marketplace offers in Partner Center, link the offer to your app, and publish the SaaS app for purchase.

-There are four ways by which you can drive app monetization:
+The publishing options available in a SaaS offer by which you can drive app monetization are:

 :::row:::
    :::column span="":::